 The following figure illustrates a new long-lived group chat conversation, taking place solely using long-lived group chat exchanges and file transfers.
 At the beginning of the long-lived group chat session, the session info object is stored into the session history folder.
 In this example, all chat messages and file transfers are stored at the end of each SIP session.
-Additionally, the Group State Object is stored.
+Additionally, one or more Group State Objects are stored and correspond to the CPM Session.
 Each chat message corresponds to a single message object and each CPM File Transfer corresponds to a single CPM File Transfer History Object.

 After some time, the long-lived group chat session is restarted, using the Conversation-ID and Contribution-ID to establish the link.
 The session info object is already stored for this CPM Session; hence a new session info object is not stored.
 In this example, all chat messages and file transfers are stored at the end of each SIP session.
-Additionally, a second Group State Object is stored).
+Additionally, additional Group State Objects are stored and correspond to this CPM Session.
 Each chat message corresponds to a single message object and each CPM File Transfer corresponds to a single CPM File Transfer History Object.